studioplascode/multiplatform-streaming-interactions/CONVENTIONS.md

 ### How and when to create branches

-We have to long-running branches:
+We have two long-running branches:
 - `main` - reflects production
 - `dev` - staged for production